GSA/fedramp-gov/pages/jab-authorization.md

 To decide which type of authorization is right for a particular CSO, the CSP should review both processes and take into account their system's impact level, deployment model, stack, and market demand.

-Below is a high level overview of the JAB Authorization Process.
+Below is a high-level overview of the JAB Authorization Process.
 Information on a CSP’s role and responsibilities within the JAB P-ATO authorization process can be found <a href="{{site.baseurl}}/assets/resources/documents/CSP_JAB_P-ATO_Roles_and_Responsibilites.pdf">here</a>.

-### JAB P-ATO Authorization:
+### JAB P-ATO Authorization

 ![image alt text]({{site.baseurl}}/assets/img/ato-auth.png)